About the Bureau of Resources and Energy Economics

 The Bureau was formed on 1 July 2011.
 Its creation reflects the importance placed on resources and energy by the Australian Government and the value of these sectors to the Australian economy.
 Key mandates of BREE are to provide high quality data, forecasts and research on resources and energy for Australia from an economic perspective.
 BREE also offers a range of professional services for its external clients.

-The Executive Director/Chief Economist of BREE is Professor Quentin Grafton.
+The Executive Director of BREE is Bruce Wilson.
 He is supported by a dedicated team of resource and energy economists as well as an advisory board.
-The board is chaired by Blair Comley, the Secretary of RET, and includes prominent Australian experts from both the private and public sectors.
+The board is chaired by Glenys Beauchamp, the Secretary of Industry, and includes prominent Australian experts from both the private and public sectors.

 The team at BREE holds a range of skills across over several economic disciplines and subject areas including: